schappim/mBot-Gitbook/section-4-chapter-19-programming-structures-and-sensors-introduction.md

 * the loop
 * the if else

-.
-I would also show you how to use a proximity sensor for detecting obstacles and the buzzer for making noises.
+In addition, we are going to see to use a proximity sensor for detecting obstacles and the buzzer for making noises.